jayan058/ecommerceAPI/README.md

     ```json
     {
     "status": "error",
     "statusCode": 400,
-     "message": "Price range must be in the format 'minPrice,maxPrice' with non-negative
+    "message": "Price range must be in the format minPrice,maxPrice with non-negative
       numbers."
     }
     ```